 Information appearing below is subject to revision until the first lecture.
 Some additional information, particularly on the use of CoCalc, will be given in the first lecture; CoCalc also provides a tutorial for students.

 Course description: Math 157 is an introduction to the use of mathematical software.
 Although mathematics is still largely taught as a pencil-and-paper (and chalk) subject, this approach ignores the fundamental role played by computing technology in the process of mathematical reasoning and discovery.
 This course will introduce students to a broad but coherent collection of open-source software tools, and to diverse examples of their use in mathematical study and research.
-The course will be taught in a hands-on fashion; lectures will consist of interactive demonstrations, while assignments will involve guided experimentation and discovery.
-We will make extensive use of the Python programming language (and to a lesser extent the Julia language), the Jupyter notebook system, and the SageMath computer algebra system; however, no prior exposure to these tools, other mathematical software (Mathematica, Maple, Matlab, etc.), or computer programming will be assumed.
+The course will be taught in a hands-on fashion; lectures will consist of interactive demonstrations, while assignments will combine conceptual questions with guided experimentation and discovery.
+We will make extensive use of the Python programming language (and to a lesser extent the Julia language), the Jupyter notebook system, and the SageMath computer algebra system; however, no prior exposure to these tools will be assumed.

-This course is based on the cloud computing platform CoCalc (formerly SageMathCloud).
+This course is based on the cloud computing platform CoCalc.
 As one component of the course grade is in-class participation, students are required to bring a laptop or large tablet to lectures; however, the only local software installation required is a web browser.
 More details on how CoCalc is to be used will be given in the first lecture.
 (There will be no use of either TritonEd or Canvas for this course.)

-Although Math 157 has been permanently added to the course catalog, it remains highly experimental in both its use of new technology and the approach to pedagogy.
+Although Math 157 has been taught in some form since 2017, it remains highly experimental in both its use of new technology and the approach to pedagogy.
 In addition to the final course evaluations, there will be several opportunities to submit feedback during the course; this feedback will help me evaluate some of the experiments and plan modifications for future iterations of the course.

 Instructor: Kiran Kedlaya, kedlaya [at] ucsd [etcetera].